kerathy/exadata-part1/README.md

 https://docs.google.com/document/d/1jPYmG-cws3vT0idHN8sUZFASq2-T2IRGz1OXDSG2bgk/edit

-For all the projects I listed on my resume, all of them are finished by me, my project partner, my professor independently.
+For all the projects I listed on my resume, all of them are finished by me, my project partner, my professor independently, no one else helps us.
 If they are used on inappropriate purpose(university application, job application, commercial purpose), no matter who you are, I will pursue all the losses.

 I am unemployed now(since the end of March) and have to find another job as soon as possible.
 I worked for Exa Data from May 2021 to mid Oct 2021.